Thank you for signing up to . You will receive a verification email shortly.

 Everything you need to know about being 8 weeks pregnant.
 Get all the details about your first midwife appointment, plus, find out when to see your GP if morning sickness is getting really bad during your eighth week of pregnancy...

-To make sure you’re getting the support you need we’ve put together 40 weeks of pregnancy week by week guides.
+To make sure you're getting the support you need we've put together 40 weeks of pregnancy week-by-week (opens in new tab) guides.

 One Swedish study looked at 8,186 women who were admitted to hospital with pregnancy sickness and found that 44.3 per cent of them gave birth to boys compared with 51.4 per cent of the general population.
 They thought this was to do with higher levels of the pregnancy hormone HCG found in women carrying girls.
 Want to know more?
 We've rounded up everything you need to know about being eight weeks pregnant...